fredrik-markussen/Multi-Temperature-3D-Single-Vesicle-Diffusion-Simulator/readme.md

 # Multi-Temperature 3D Diffusion Simulation

 **Disclaimer:**
-This code and simulation model, generated using LLMs, are provided for educational and experimental purposes only.
+This code and simulation model, generated using generative LLMs, are provided for educational and experimental purposes only.
 The model makes simplified assumptions and is flawed.
 It is not peer-reviewed by topic experts and should not be cited in academic or public communications.
 Users are free to modify, experiment, and build upon this code as needed.

 ## Overview